EmberCrypt/embercrypt.github.io/publications.md

 subTitle: "Publications"
 description: Published articles
 pubs:
+ - name: Disabling censorship on SPC5606B chips
+   link: /assets/pubs/nxp_disable_censorship.pdf
+   ref:
+   abstract: "We propose an attack to disable the protection mechanism on a censored NXP SPC5606B, configured to use the public password.
+When censored, any flash memory read returns the same 16 byte block at ad- dress 0.
+Building on previous attacks on this chip (in the private password configuration), we uncover several anomalies when exposed to Voltage - and Electromagnetic Fault Injection (V-FI & EMFI), ultimately leading to the uncensoring of the device and giving us full read/write access to its flash memory.
+First, we analyse part of the bootloader code and direct our efforts to glitch that, gifting us a first plausible set of attack parameters.
+Though EMFI yields interesting results (e.g., the chip allows download with the private password), the flash memory remains censored.
+Finally, after establishing a power consumption side channel of a much earlier stage of the boot process, V-FI and EMFI pulses cause reads of the flash memory to return 16 byte blocks other than the starting block.
+Zooming in on this, we find the offset which disables censorship altogether, giving us full access to the devices flash memory.
+Finally, we discuss the plausible causes of the anomalous behaviour, and revisit the use and limits of fully automated approaches to fault injection."

  - name: Automotive Firmware Analysis and Extraction Techniques
    link: /assets/pubs/Automotive_Firmware_Extraction_Analysis.pdf
    ref: Van den Herrewegen, J. (2021).
 PhD Thesis.
 University of Birmingham, UK.